Little Broken

 How to Make Asian Style Green Beans

-Bring 4-quarts of water and 1 tablespoon of salt to a boil.
+1. Bring 4-quarts of water and 1 tablespoon of salt to a boil.
 When the water is boiling, add the green beans.
-Cook the green beans for 2-3 minutes or until tender-crisp.
-Immediately remove to a bowl.

-blanched green beans in a pot
+blanched green beans in a pot.

-In a small bowl, whisk together the garlic, red chili flakes, soy sauce, and honey.
+3. In a small bowl, whisk together the garlic, red chili flakes, soy sauce, and honey.
 Set aside.

-garlic mixture for green beans
+garlic mixture for green beans.

-spicy green beans recipe
+spicy green beans recipe.

-Add the garlic mixture and cook for about 30 seconds or until fragrant, while tossing the green beans non-stop.
-Season with salt to taste before serving.
+5. Add the garlic mixture and cook for about 30 seconds or until fragrant, while tossing the green beans non-stop.

-How Spicy are Asian Green Beans?
+How spicy are Asian green beans?

-These Asian style green beans have a slightly spicy bite to them with a hint of sweetness.
+These Asian-style green beans have a slightly spicy bite to them with a hint of sweetness.
 I personally find them not overly spicy but at the same time, I would not feed them to my kids.

-asian style green beans
+asian style green beans.

-• Roasted Garlic Green Beans
+Serving Asian Garlic Green Beans

 Print